1984 World Amateur Snooker Championship: Tournament summary

 The highest break of the competition was 132, a new championship record, compiled by Drago against Christian D'Avoine.

 The International Billiards and Snooker Federation (IBSF) had been running the World Amateur Snooker Championship since 1972.
 On 31 October 1984, the IBSF's annual general meeting voted to change its constitution, state that it was the governing body of international amateur snooker in "co-operation with" the Billiards and Snooker Control Council (B&SCC).
-At this time, the B&SCC's constitution procaimed itself as the governing body for amateur snooker.
+At this time, the B&SCC's constitution proclaimed itself as the governing body for amateur snooker.

 Main draw

 Players in bold denote match winners.